genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/07_consolidators.md

 </configuration>
 ```

-Run `assemble` and `deploy-genesisproduct-positions-app-tutorial` tasks to verify that the new process works as expected.
+Run `assemble` and `positions-app-tutorial-config:assemble` tasks to verify that the new process works as expected.

 ### Conclusion